albertwilcox/procgen-182/index.md

 3: 24.607422
 10: 25.53711

 Amazingly, with this, models trained on only 50 levels could compete with models trained with 500 levels!
+In the end, we ended up using a batch size of 16, and

 ## Team Contributions